Vishal-2001-cybthon/placement_prediction_and_analysis_system/README.md

    ```

 3. **Run the Application:**
-   - Execute the main Python script to explore, analyze, and predict placement outcomes.
+   - Execute the main Python script.

-4. **Contribute:**
-   - Feel free to contribute to the dataset or codebase to enhance system functionality and accuracy.

 ---

+### Usage:

+1. **Data Acquisition:**
+   - The dataset was created manually using Excel and then imported into the SQLite database using SQL.

+2. **Exploratory Data Analysis (EDA):**
+   - Visualize dataset characteristics using provided functions.

+3. **Model Training:**
+   - Train multiple machine learning models on the dataset.

+4. **Prediction:**
+   - Input candidate details through the interactive interface to predict placement status.

+---

-### Contributor:
+### Contributors:

-**Vishal V V**
+- **Vishal V V**

+### Acknowledgments:
+- Libraries and resources utilized for this project are credited accordingly within the code.

 ### License:

-- This project is licensed under the MIT License - see the [LICENSE.md](link) file for details.
+- This project is licensed under the [MIT License](link) - see the [LICENSE.md](link) file for details.